-When smdba is run for the first time, or if you have changed the location of the backup, it will need to restart your database before performing the archive.
-This will result in a small amount of downtime.
-Regular database backups will not require any downtime.
+When smdba is run for the first time, or if you have changed the location of the backup, it needs to restart your database before performing the archive.
+This results in a small amount of downtime.
+Regular database backups do not require any downtime.